fholmer/netdef/docs/user_guide/tutorial/04_putting_it_all_together.rst

 :attr:`netdef.Controllers.BaseController.BaseController.has_source`

-To check if we know how to handle it we check if it is an instance of the source we created :class:`SubprocessSource`.
+To check if we know how to handle it we check if it is an instance of the source we created :class:`CmdSource`.

 .. code-block:: python
     :lineno-start: 36